rokugo-lang/rokugo/docs/language.md

 Note that although explicit types are not given in the function's signature, the function is fully statically typed.
 The type of `name` is inferred from the function's body, which passes `name` as an argument to `String.cat`, expected to be a `String`.

-Signature type inference is supported within module-local functions.
+Signature type inference is allowed within [file-local and `internal`](#item-privacy-public-types-and-internal-types) functions.
-Any functions which are visible outside the current module must specify the function signature explicitly.
+Any functions which are visible outside the current package must specify the function signature explicitly.
 This can be done by [ascribing a type](#-type-ascription-operator) to each of the function's parameters, as well as the function itself.

 ```rokugo